The goal of marketing is to get people to buy your product, right? Well, not always.

 How did Colgate gain this trust?
 Its brand marketing strategy involved educating their audience about oral health.
 Using a technique called inbound marketing, the company draws in people with a blog rather than pushing their product.
 The Colgate blog shares important information about dental hygiene, making it a go-to online resource for consumers.
 As a result, the brand simultaneously positions itself as an authority in the field while showing customers they care about their health.

-Tesla, best known for its high-end electric cars, promotes its brand by honing in on its purpose.
+Tesla, best known for its high-end electric cars, promotes its brand loyalty by honing in on its purpose.
 The company’s mission is “to accelerate the world’s transition to sustainable energy.”
 By tying the brand to a greater cause, they give people a compelling reason to engage with the brand.

 For that reason, they’ve been hugely successful with word of mouth marketing and referral programs.
 They get people to believe in the brand and its mission, give customers great experiences, and then encourage those customers to share their brand love and belief in the cause with the people around them.